 All in all this is a machine to take some of the back-breaking pain out of building, landscaping, clearing and general labouring.

-NEW - Now available is the FLATBED CARRIER accessory - a very useful addition to the Sherpa Electric Barrow - great for carrying boxes, bales, timber etc - see below for details!
+The optional FLATBED CARRIER accessory - a very useful addition to the Sherpa Electric Barrow - great for carrying boxes, bales, timber etc - see below for details.

 Specification Sherpa Power Barrow: